yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ## Step 6: Create the Payment

-After receiving the one-time token, you can create the payment using one of the two following options:
+After receiving the one-time token, you can create the payment using one of the following options:

 * Create the payment using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 * Use the `createPayment` function.

 Both options require you to provide the `oneTimeToken` and the `checkoutSession`.
 As creating the payment may raise errors, Yuno recommends you use a try/catch function here.

-After, you can check the payment status using the `yuno.mountStatusPayment`function.
+After, you can check the payment status using the `yuno.mountStatusPayment` function.
 The following example uses the `createPayment` function to create the payment and the `mountStatusPayment` to display the payment status:

 ### Payment Creation Flow